johnsom/rasp-acars-vdl-docker/README.rst

 received from each of your processes.
 Note: You might not receive any messages right away.

-Setting up a watchdog timer (Optional)
+Setting Up a Watchdog Timer (Optional)
 **************************************

 The Raspberry Pi includes a hardware watchdog device that can be used to